Food and Nutrition Assistance

 - FoodShare Income Limits

-- Fact Sheet: The Facts about FoodShare for Seniors and People with Disabilities (PDF, 85 KB)
+- Fact Sheet: The Facts about FoodShare for Seniors and People with Disabilities (PDF)

 - Spending your FoodShare Benefits

-- Enrollment and Benefits Handbook for BadgerCare Plus, EBD Medicaid and FoodShare (PDF, 1.6 MB)
+- Enrollment and Benefits Handbook for BadgerCare Plus, EBD Medicaid and FoodShare (PDF)

 Wisconsin Senior Farmers’ Market Nutrition Program: Offers low-income older citizens with an opportunity to purchase fresh, locally-grown fruits, vegetables and herbs from certified farmers.
 This program is only available in participating counties.
-(PDF, 19 KB)
+(PDF)

 Wisconsin's Elderly Nutrition Program: Nutrition programs and resources for people age 60 or older.